jgheithcock/heithcockdotcom/_posts/scavengerhunts/2013-44-marauders/index.md

   url: "/images/scavengerhunts/2013-44-marauders/maraudersmap-44westwind.jpg"
 ---

-For the third scavenger hunt, I wanted to more faithfully recreate the Marauders Map as seen in the move, but based on our house.
+For the third scavenger hunt, I wanted to more faithfully recreate the Marauders Map as seen in the movie, but based on our house.
 This is still my favorite scavenger hunt and set the bar for every scavenger hunt I've done since.
 I liked it so much, I made a text adventure version of the game that you can play at [44westwind.com](https://44westwind.com).
 You can even use an [interactive version of the map](https://www.44westwind.com/map/index.html) to find the snitches and solve the final clue.

 Opening the box reveals a folded up Marauder's Map: